-In accordance with the Nevada Revised Statutes, the Company's Articles of Incorporation (the "Articles") and Bylaws, the Company's business, property, and affairs are managed under the direction of the Board.
+In accordance with the Nevada Revised Statutes, the Company's Articles of Incorporation ("Articles") and Bylaws, the Company's business, property, and affairs are managed under the direction of the Board.
 Although the Company's non-employee directors are not involved in day-to-day operations, they are kept informed of the Company's business through written financial and operations reports and other documents provided to them from time to time by management, as well as by operating, financial, and other reports presented by management in preparation for, and at meetings of, the Board and the three standing committees of the Board.

-We have adopted a Code of Business Conduct and Ethics that applies to all directors, officers, and employees of our Company, including the Chief Executive Officer and other principal financial and operating officers of the Company.
-The Code of Business Conduct and Ethics is posted on our website at ir.liveventures.com/governance-docs.
-Please note that information on our website is not incorporated by reference into this Proxy Statement and should not be considered part of this document.
-If we make any amendment to, or grant any waivers of, a provision of the Code of Business Conduct and Ethics that applies to our principal executive officer, principal financial officer, principal accounting officer, or controller where such amendment or waiver is required to be disclosed under applicable Securities and Exchange Commission (the "SEC") rules, we intend to disclose such amendment or waiver and the reasons therefore on Form 8-K or on our website.
-We have also adopted a Policy on Hedging that applies to all directors, officers, and employees of our Company, which prohibits the purchase of any financial instruments or engaging in transactions designed to mitigate, off-set, or avoid the risks associated with a decrease in the market value of the Company's securities granted or awarded to directors, officers, and employees as compensation.
+We have adopted a Code of Business Conduct and Ethics that applies to all directors, officers, and employees of Live Ventures at the holding company, including its Chief Executive Officer and other principal financial and operating officers.
+The Code of Business Conduct and Ethics is posted on our website at inliveventures.com/governance-docs.
+If we make any amendment to, or grant any waivers of, a provision of the Code of Business Conduct and Ethics that applies to our principal executive officer, principal financial officer, principal accounting officer or controller where such amendment or waiver is required to be disclosed under applicable Securities and Exchange Commission ("SEC") rules, we intend to disclose such amendment or waiver and the reasons therefore on Form 8-K or on our website.

+We have adopted a Policy on Hedging which prohibits the purchase of any financial instruments or engaging in transactions designed to mitigate, off-set, or avoid the risks associated with a decrease in the market value of the Company's securities granted or awarded to directors, officers, and employees as compensation.